- Has Fairtrade certification made a difference in the lives of workers on tea plantations in India and Sri Lanka?

 Siegmann, K.A., with S. Ananthakrishnan, K. Fernando, K.J.
 Joseph, R. Kulasabanathan, R. Kurian, and P.K.
 Viswanathan (2019) ‘Fairtrade’s Labour Rights Commitments in South Asian Tea Plantations: A Good Match of Civic and Industrial Conventions?’, Revue Internationale des Études du Développement 240: 39-70.

-Siegmann, K.A. (under revision) ‘Harvesting Consent: South Asian Tea Plantation Workers’ Experience of Fairtrade Certification’, International Labor and Working-Class History.
+Siegmann, K.A. (under review) ‘Harvesting Consent: South Asian Tea Plantation Workers’ Experience of Fairtrade Certification’, Journal of Peasant Studies.

-Siegmann, K.A. and Sreerekha Mullassery Sathiamma (under preparation) ‘Countering Unfree Labour Relations in South Asia’s Tea Value Chain’.
+Siegmann, K.A. and Sreerekha Mullassery Sathiamma (under review) ‘Unfreedoms in South India’s Tea Value Chain: Reproduction and Resistance’.
 Globalizations.